 All of our visual content goes through the same rigorous process as any of our other information.

 The writer requesting the information produces a sketch.
-These are used by our information designer or a specialist medical illustrator to create the diagram.
+These are used by the information designer or a specialist medical illustrator to create the diagram.

 Labelling should be in plain English.